GTLIDAR/safe-nav-locomotion/README.md

 ### Py.plot Visualization
 <img src="https://i.imgur.com/jJ5KXOj.png" />

-1- Open terminal and run the command to visualize the center of mass and foot trajectories as well as high-level waypoints, apex states and foot stance locations.
+1- Open terminal and run the command to visualize the center of mass and foot trajectories as well as high-level waypoints, and foot stance locations.

 ```
 cd path/drake/safe-nav-loco/vis/